UX and Usability

 User Experience

-Morville, P., (2004) User Experience Design, Accessed July 2, 2019, at: http://semanticstudios.com/user_experience_design/
+Morville, P., (2004) User Experience Design, Accessed on July 2, 2019, at: http://semanticstudios.com/user_experience_design/

 USEFUL – are our products useful?

-USABLE – Ease of use is vital, but usability is not enough.
+USABLE – ease of use is vital, but usability is not enough.

 Some UX definitions